OpenPrinting/openprinting.github.io/_documentation/05-User-Manual.md

     ![Webp net-resizeimage (15)](https://user-images.githubusercontent.com/43112419/97453648-f2bb1f80-195b-11eb-8a60-b5ff358123d2.png)

-    You may use this option for setting access password.
+    You may use this option for setting the access password.

 ___

 ### Printer Specific Utilities

-Apart form configuring printing defaults for the printer, these are the other printer specific utilities.
+Apart from configuring printing defaults for the printer, these are the other printer specific utilities.

 1. **Supplies** (*Only avilable for Office Printers*)